Improve, preserve, secure

 02. Customized Monitoring Programs

-We work with you to develop inspection and testing programs tailored to your structure’s specific configuration.
-These programs are designed to support long-term maintenance of post-tensioning systems and ensure early detection of potential issues.
+We work with you to develop inspection and testing programs tailored to your structure’s specific configuration, providing a reliable framework for the long-term maintenance of post-tensioning systems and early detection of deterioration before it becomes critical.

 03. Targeted Structural Studies

 Every structure has unique characteristics.
-We conduct specialized laboratory and field testing to accurately diagnose the extent and severity of any deterioration or damage, ensuring that repair strategies are based on solid data.
+We conduct specialized laboratory and field testing to accurately diagnose the extent and severity of any deterioration or damage, so that repair strategies are grounded in verified field data.

 04. Proven Strengthening Solutions

-Our teams are highly experienced in working with aging or corroded external prestressing cables.
-We clean and treat affected areas, and when needed, replace outdated systems with modern, safer technologies that restore performance and extend service life.
+Our teams are experienced in working with aging or corroded external prestressing cables.
+We clean and treat affected areas, and when needed, replace outdated systems with modern, safer technologies through efficient repair solutions that restore load capacity and extend service life.

 Evaluation of Cable Conditions